TritonDataCenter/rfd/rfd/0154/README.md

 #### Calculation of ZFS space

 As described in [RFD 148's snapspace](../0148/snapspace.md), the zone's top-level ZFS `quota` and `reservation` properties are set to matching values.
-These ensure that the VM has acccess to all of the space that is allocated to it without being able to consume more space.
+These ensure that the VM has access to all of the space that is allocated to it without being able to consume more space.

 The ZFS `quota` and `reservation` properties on the zone's top-level dataset (`zones/<UUID>`) are set to the sum of: